-You can read the general concepts of cross-domain search on the knowledge base article How to consolidate the search from several domains.
+You can read the general concepts of cross-domain search, aka federated search, on the knowledge base article How to consolidate the search from several domains.
 Also, you can ask questions and learn from others in our dedicated cross-domain search forum.

 The general ideas are as follow:

 - A search “network” share a single Elasticsearch/Solr index.
 In the index, a unique site id is tagging each network document.